 No point crying over spilled milk, unless it’s breast milk, you can totally cry then because pumping sucks.
 The damage is done, your garden sucks.
 Dig out your Elsa wig and let it gooooooooooooo.

-That’s one of the great thing about gardens.
+That’s one of the great things about gardens.
 You always get another shot.
-In my vegetable garden I have 2 whole 4×16 ft garden beds sitting empty.
-I tried something new with my winter squash and planted them in alpaca poop piles instead of garden beds.
+In my vegetable garden, I have 2 whole 4×16 ft garden beds sitting empty.

 Is there anything worth saving?